2023–24 Turkish Cup

 The 2023–24 Turkish Cup (Türkiye Kupası) was the 62nd season of the tournament.
-Ziraat Bank was the sponsor of the tournament, thus the sponsored name was Ziraat Turkish Cup.
-As winners, Beşiktaş qualified for the 2024–25 Europa League play-off round and the 2024 Turkish Super Cup.
+Ziraat Bank was the sponsor of the tournament, thus the sponsored name was the Ziraat Turkish Cup.
+In the final, Beşiktaş defeated Trabzonspor 3-2, and thus qualified for the 2024–25 Europa League play-off round and the 2024 Turkish Super Cup against Galatasaray.

+Fenerbahçe were the defending champions, butwere eliminated in the quarter-finals by MKE Ankaragücü.